nadine-ma/Web_Scraping_Lovelybooks/README.md

 The code in this repository provides the functionality to scrape genre-based book lists from the book-rating website [lovelybooks.de.](https://www.lovelybooks.de/)

+<b>Disclaimer</b>: This project is a 'just for fun' project to try out web scraping

 Currently the code extracts the following book information for books listed in genre-specific book lists:
 - `title`: Book title
 - `subtitle`: Book subtitle